konveyor/move2kube-website/docs/tutorials/migration-workflow/transform.md

     INFO[0034] Created 18 pathMappings and 10 artifacts.
 Total Path Mappings : 60.
 Total Artifacts : 29.
     INFO[0034] Iteration 5 - 10 artifacts to process
     INFO[0034] Transformer ComposeGenerator processing 2 artifacts
     ?
-What URL/path should we expose the service customers-tomcat's 8080 port on?
+What URL/path should we expose the service customers's 8080 port on?
     Hints:
     [Enter :- not expose the service, Leave out leading / to use first part as subdomain, Add :N as suffix for NodePort service type, Add :L for Load Balancer service type]
-     /customers-tomcat
+     /customers
     ?
 What URL/path should we expose the service inventory's 8080 port on?
     Hints:
     [Enter :- not expose the service, Leave out leading / to use first part as subdomain, Add :N as suffix for NodePort service type, Add :L for Load Balancer service type]